Accessibility links

-This project aims to enhance capacity for multiple-objective land use planning in Vietnam by building a knowledge infrastructure platform that provides:
+This project aimed to enhance capacity for multiple-objective land use planning in Vietnam by building a knowledge infrastructure platform that provided:

 • space that brings together policy-makers, researchers, NGOs, donors and other stakeholders to define objectives for land use in Vietnam